Buick Skylark: Engines

-Second generation (1968–1972)
+Third generation (1968–1972)

 The 1968 model year was one of significant change for the Buick Skylark.
 Although still using the same basic chassis, all of GM's mid-sized cars adopted a policy of using two different length wheelbases.
 Two-door models used a shorter wheelbase of 112 in, while four-door models used a longer wheelbase of 116 in (the Buick Sport Wagon and Oldsmobile Vista Cruiser used an even longer wheelbase of 121 in).
 All of GM's mid-sized cars received all-new sheet metal, incorporating a semi-fastback appearance, which was a revival of a streamlining on all GM products from 1942 until 1950 as demonstrated on the Buick Super Club Coupe (sedanette), that showed influences from the restyled Riviera.
 More Federally mandated safety features improved occupant protection and accident avoidance, including side marker lights, shoulder belts (on all models built after January 1, 1968), and parking lights that illuminated with headlights.

 The Buick Gran Sport, previously an option package available on the Skylark, became a separate series, starting with the 340 hp/440 lbs torque 400 c.i.d.
-V8 1968 GS 400, using the 2 door Skylark body and chassis.
+V8 1968 GS 400, using the 2-door Skylark body and chassis.
 In a reshuffling of models in the lineup, the Special Deluxe replaced the previous Special.
 The Skylark nameplate was shuffled down a notch to replace the previous Special Deluxe.
 The previous Skylark was replaced by a new Skylark Custom.

 The basic Skylark was available as a two-door hardtop coupe or a four-door sedan.
 The Skylark Custom came as a two-door convertible coupe, two-door hardtop coupe, four-door hardtop sedan, or four-door sedan.

 The previous V6 was discontinued and the associated tooling was sold to Kaiser Industries, which used the V6 in its Jeep trucks and sport utility vehicles.
 The base engine in Buick Skylarks (and Buick Special sedans) became a 250-cubic-inch 250 cuin Chevrolet I6, that produced 155 hp at 4200 rpm using a single-barrel Rochester carburetor.

 Optional on the Skylark and standard on the Skylark Custom was a new 350-cubic-inch V8 derived from the 340, using a two-barrel Rochester carburetor that produced 230 hp at 4400 rpm.
 The Buick Special name was dropped after the 1969 model year.
 A locking steering column with a new, rectangular ignition key became standard on all 1969 GM cars (except Corvair), one year ahead of the Federal requirement.